IshanKapadia-Data/Predicting-BankChurn/README.md

 # 🏦 Bank Customer Churn Prediction

 This project aims to predict whether a customer will churn (i.e., leave the bank) using historical customer data.
-It demonstrates a full machine learning pipeline—from exploratory data analysis (EDA) to model evaluation and real-time prediction—using Python and scikit-learn.
+It demonstrates a full machine learning pipeline from exploratory data analysis (EDA) to model evaluation and real-time prediction using Python and scikit-learn.

 ---